ameyadeokule/marketing-website/README.md

 ### Tasks To Be Completed

-Think of a product name -completed
+Think of a product name - completed
 Gather free pictures - completed
-Create a homepage
+Create a homepage - completed
 Create feature pages
-Create a landing page
+Create a landing page - completed
 Add a signup form
 Add a contact form
 Add contact links to site - completed